-The goal of this continuing education program is to provide physical therapists with information about the prevalence of inappropriate patient sexual behavior and to offer effective responses at the level of the individual and the profession.
-After studying the material presented here, you will be able to —
+The goal of this continuing education program is to provide physical therapists with information about the prevalence of inappropriate patient sexual behavior (IPSB) and to offer effective responses at the level of the individual and the profession.
+After studying the information presented here, you will be able to:

-The Illinois Chapter Continuing Education Committee has certified that this course meets the criteria for approval of Continuing Education offerings established by The Illinois Physical Therapy Association (approval no. 437-4133 for 01/01/12 to 01/01/13, 437-4607 for 01/01/13 to 01/01/14).
-According to the Rules for the Administration of the Illinois Physical Therapy Act (section 13460.61) published by the Illinois Department of Professional Regulation, a physical therapist or physical therapist assistant applying for re-licensure in Illinois can earn a maximum of 50 percent of their required continuing education hours from self-study.
+The IL Chapter CE Committee has certified that this course meets the criteria for approval of CE offerings established by The IL PT Association (approval no. 437-4133 for 01/01/12 to 01/01/13, 437-4607 for 01/01/13 to 01/01/14).
+According to the Rules for the Administration of the IL PT Act (section 13460.61) published by the IL Department of Professional Regulation, a PT or PTA applying for re-licensure in IL can earn a maximum of 50 percent of their required continuing education hours from self-study.
 The hours awarded of this course are designated for self-study CE credit. .

 Other states may accept this course for meeting their CE requirements.
 Check with your state association or board.

 Course Originally Released on:

 Unless stated above, the planners and authors of this course have declared no relevant conflicts of interest that relate to this educational activity.
 OnCourse Learning guarantees this educational activity is free from bias.

 Please see CE Course Instructions to learn how to earn CE credit for this module.

 This course completion will be electronically reported to CE Broker as required per Florida Statute 456.025(7).
 Click here to view your CE Broker transcript and check the status of your CE requirements with a FREE 7-day CE Broker trial subscription.
 It may take up to 24 hours for the course to appear on your CE Broker transcript.